RetroAchievements/docs/docs/developer-docs/real-examples/creating-a-timer-with-reset-if-hits-based-on-the-speed-of-the-game.md

-# Creating a Timer with Reset If Hits based on the Speed of the Game
+# Creating a Timer with `ResetIf` Hits based on the Speed of the Game

 In this example you will learn how to create an ingame Timer based on the framerate speed of the game.